FennMai/Autonomous_Shopping_Guide_Robot/README.md

 1. **docs**: Display documents such as project plans and implementation technical routes.
 2. **sensors**: Program basic functions based on existing raspberrypi and sensors.
 3. **CMakeLists**: Using Cmake command to build excutable files.

-## The latest status

-202400304：
-Since most of the hardware and sensors on hand are still on the road, we will familiarize ourselves with some raspberrypi operations and write classes according to the course tutorials.

 ## Official Account
 <p align="center">